bruxy70/Garbage-Collection/README.md

 ## Manual update
 There are standard [blueprints](#blueprints-for-manual-update) provided to handle manual updates - to move collection on public holidays or offset the collection.

-If these **blueprints** do not work for you, you can create own custom rules to handle any scenario.
+If these **blueprints** do not work for you, you can create your own custom rules to handle any scenario.
 If you do so, please share the blueprints with the others by posting them to the [blueprints directory](https://github.com/bruxy70/Garbage-Collection/tree/development/blueprints) - someone else might find them useful.
 Thanks!
-To help you creating custom automations, see the following examples:
+To help you with creating custom automations, see the following examples:

 ## _!!!
 Advanced !!!
 If you think this is too complicated, then this is not for you!!!_
 <details>

 ## Services used for `manual_update`
-The following services are used within automations triggered by the [garbage_collection_loaded](#garbage_collection_loaded) event.
-Do not use them anywhere else, it won't work.
+The following services are used within automations, triggered by the [garbage_collection_loaded](#garbage_collection_loaded) event.
+Don't use them anywhere else, it won't work.
 For the examples of their use, see the [examples](#manual-update-examples)

 ### `garbage_collection.add_date`
 Add a date to the list of dates calculated automatically.
-To add multiple dates, call this service multiple times with different dates.
+To add multiple dates, call this service multiple-times with different dates.
-Note that this date will be removed on the next sensor update when data is re-calculated and loaded.
-This is why this service should be called from the automation triggered be the event `garbage_collection_loaded`, that is called each time the sensor is updated.
-And at the end of this automation you need to call the `garbage_collection.update_state` service to update the sensor state based on automatically collected dates with the dates added, removed or offset by the automation.
+Note that this date will be removed on the next sensor update, when the data is re-calculated and loaded.
+This is why, this service should be called from the automation triggered by the event `garbage_collection_loaded`.
+This event is called each time the sensor is updated.
+And at the end of this automation, you need to call the `garbage_collection.update_state` service to update the sensor state based on automatically collected dates, and the dates added, removed, or offset by the automation.

 | Attribute | Description
 |:----------|------------